June 21, 2023

 Myrcene Uses

-Myrcene is found in many commercial cannabis strains, including Blue Dream, OG Kush, and Remedy.
+Myrcene is found in many commercial cannabis strains, including Green Crack, OG Kush, and Grand Daddy Purple (GDP).
 Beyond its use in smoking and vaping, myrcene is common in:

 Where Else Do You Find Myrcene?